3mdeb/news-and-ideas/blog/content/post/2019-07-24-esp8266-quick-guide-for-embedded-c-developers.md

 completed, the toolchain will be available in the `xtensa-lx106-elf/` subdirectory.
 At the end of build process, command for adding the `xtensa-lx106-elf/bin/` subdirectory to your **PATH environment variable** will be shown.
-You can **save it**, because it will be needed execute it each time you want to use the **xtensa-lx106-elf-gcc** and other tools.
+You can **save it**, because it will be needed to execute it each time you want to use the **xtensa-lx106-elf-gcc** and other tools in a new shell session.
 In my case, command looks like below:

     ```
     export PATH=/home/lagun/workspace/esp-open-sdk/xtensa-lx106-elf/bin:$PATH